Douglas Head Marine Drive No. 1

 Although the tracks were lifted in 1946-8, the remotely-situated depot at Little Ness, together with its fleet of 16 tramcars survived as a ghostly ‘time capsule’ until 1951.
 Eventually, the depot and all its occupants were unceremoniously scrapped on site but shortly before this happened, in June 1951, DHMD 1 was rescued in the nick of time by a member of the Light Railway Transport League (F K Pearson), who persuaded the IoM Highways Board to undertake the challenging feat of extricating and removing the car.

 After a period in storage on the Isle of Man, the car was moved in 1956 to the British Transport Museum in Clapham, where it was expertly restored and put on display.
 When this museum closed in 1964, responsibility for the car passed to the Science Museum, which made it available for display at the TMS site in Crich in 1975.
+It made its initial test run on 20th April of that year.

 In May 1997 the Science Museum agreed to transfer ownership of the car to the TMS in recognition of Crich TMS’s unique relationship with the tramcar and the high degree of professionalism shown by the TMS in developing the museum.